CounterpartyXCP/Documentation/installation.rst

 default OS for Counterparty software, but counterpartyd is known to run on other versions of Ubuntu and even other OS as well.

-- ArchLinux_,
+- ArchLinux: :doc:`archlinux_install`,
-- Debian_, OS X
+- Debian: :doc:`debian_install`, OS X
-- `How to choose?`_ page with overview of software packages and installation options for System Administrators and Developers
+- How to choose?: :doc:`glossary` - page with overview of software packages and installation options for System Administrators and Developers

 In order for counterpartyd to function, it must be able to communicate with a running instance of Bitcoin Core, which handles many